Clerkships

 • Psychiatry

 The Psychiatry Clerkship provides medical students with a foundation for the knowledge, skills, and attitudes necessary to care for all aspects of the psychiatric patient.
-The clerkship introduces students to general and specialty psychiatry and ensures that students receive exposure to different clinical practice settings, including inpatient, outpatient, and consultation-liaison services.
+The clerkship introduces students to general and specialty psychiatry.
+It ensures that students receive exposure to different clinical practice settings, including inpatient, outpatient, and consultation-liaison services.

 Clerkship Director: Leonard Gralnik, MD, PhD